nik312123/geocomputing-resources-script/README.md

 In fact, it will ensure that all of the installed components are up to date and is therefore encouraged!

-## Running GitHub ssh key setup script
+## 2. Running GitHub SSH key setup script

 Note: This script can be run on macOS or Ubuntu (including Ubuntu via WSL on Windows).